🧩 Multimodal VLM¶

 -

-This paper proposes UniHM, the first unified language-conditioned dexterous hand manipulation framework.
-It maps heterogeneous robotic hands into a shared discrete space via a morphology-agnostic VQ codebook, leverages a VLM for instruction-driven manipulation sequence generation, and ensures physical feasibility through physics-guided dynamic refinement.
+UniHM is proposed as the first unified language-conditioned dexterous hand manipulation framework.
+It maps heterogeneous robotic hands to a shared discrete space via a morphology-agnostic VQ codebook, combines a VLM for instruction-driven sequence generation, and ensures physical feasibility through physics-guided dynamic optimization.

 -